-Of course not.
-But it’s true that how you do anything is how you do everything.
+How you do anything is how you do everything.
+It all matters.

-And luckily, it’s completely under your control, and seems to be a great indicator of future success.
+Your actions are completely under your control, and seem to be the best indicator of future success.